cheng-alvin/jas/CONTRIBUTING.md

 and/or registering the instruction encoder tables to the instruction list(s), and finally testing and writing unit tests.

-### First, define a instruction encode table:
+### Defining an instruction encode table

 A instruction encoder table describes the instruction and how each instance can be encoded in binary as well as some key meta data such as what modes the instruction support for encoding and so on.
-(Details will appear in the [`instruction.h`](https://github.com/cheng-alvin/jas/blob/main/libjas/include/instruction.h) file) Each instruction encoder table includes *entries*, or otherwise denoted as `variants`, each entry defines the meta data that correspond to a certain identity.
+(Details will appear in the [`instruction.h`](https://github.com/cheng-alvin/jas/blob/main/libjas/include/instruction.h) file) Each instruction encoder table includes _entries_, or otherwise denoted as `variants`, each entry defines the meta data that correspond to a certain identity.